CSC1-1101-TTh9-S21/ps1/README.md

 * Let me know more about youself, your background, and your interest in programming and computer science.
 * Practice working with Slack, the app you will use to ask questions in this class instead of using email.
-* Install Python (our programming language) and IDLE (the software you will use to write you Python programs).
+* Install Python (our programming language) and IDLE (the software you will use to write your Python programs).
 * Write your first few lines of Python code within IDLE.

-You will submit to Canvas under Problem Set 1 the following components:
+You will complete the survey in Part 2 and you will submit to Canvas under Problem Set 1 the following components:

 * the slide from Part 1
 * the screenshot from Part 5

-You will also complete the survey in Part 2.
-Google tells me the time you submitted the survey so you don't need to submit anything to Canvas to show that you completed the survey.

 **This problem set is due Friday, January 29th, by 11:59pm Boston time.**